2018 North Star Genealogy Conference

 "How Genealogy Hasn't Changed in a Half Century-Plus"

 Advanced Topics Class with Thomas W. Jones

-Two 90-minute advanced topics will be presented by Thomas W. Jones in an afternoon class held at the Minnesota Genealogical Center.
+Two 90-minute advanced topics will be presented by Thomas W. Jones in an afternoon class (12:30 - 4 pm) held at the Minnesota Genealogy Center.
 This class is limited to 30 attendees and requires separate registration.

 Hotel Accommodations - New This Year!